Cheddar and Kale Souflees

 Preheat the oven to 180 degrees c (fan)

 Start by boiling the kale.
-After stripping the kale of any stalks boil in a little salted water until tender then drain.
-Take then a double thickness piece of kitchen paper and wrap the kale in a parcel and set aside.
+After stripping the kale of any stalks boil in a little salted water until just tender (about 5 minutes) then drain and plunge immediately into a bowl of cold water to stop the cooking.
+Strain in a colander then squeeze out surplus water using the hands and dry on kitchen paper or a clean tea towel.
+Set aside.
 The kale needs to be dried off and cold.

 Boil a kettle full of water.

 In a small saucepan heat the milk, bay leaf, onion, peppercorns and nutmeg to simmering then remove from the heat and strain the seasoned milk into a jug.
 Discard the onion etc.

 In the same saucepan (save on the washing up), melt the butter over a medium heat then stir in the flour and add the strained cooled milk.
 Keep stirring over a low heat with a whisk until a thick paste forms.

 Take from the heat and transfer the thick paste into a large mixing bowl.
 Add the grated cheese and the cooled kale which is cut into small pieces.

 Stir well then take the egg yolks and add these in one at a time stirring well between each addition.

 In a large clean bowl whisk up the egg whites until soft peaks are formed.
 Take a large spoonful of whisked egg white and fold into the main mix to loosen it slightly before transferring the rest of the egg white into the main mix and folding in well.
 Give a good seasoning then divide between the 6 prepared ramekins.
 Fill the ramekins right to the top.

 Transfer the ramekins to a medium sized deep sided roasting tin and pour the recently boiled water into the tin allowing it to come about half way up the ramekin dishes.
 Transfer to the preheated oven and bake for 20 minutes until the souffles are risen and golden.